 and let us do the hard work for you.

 Don’t stress about missing out on a better rate after purchase either!
-Add Rate Guard
+Add Rate Move Guarantee

 to your transaction in store, and we will refund you the difference should the rate change within 14 days.

-*Prices are approximations based of the difference between mean estimates for AUD to THB in Q1 2019 and Q2 2019.
+*Prices are approximations based of the difference between mean estimates for AUD to THB in Q4 2019 and Q2 2020.
 Keep in mind that prices may vary across states and individual vendors.
 Cost and quantity estimations should be used as a guide only.